-The members in Atikokan at Foodland have a new four-year agreement that was ratified on January 10, 2023.
-These workers will receive increases of $.50/hour… View Article
+The members in Port Colborne employed at Jungbunzlauer (JBL) ratified a three-year agreement on August 29, 2023.
+All classifications will receive increases of 18% amounting… View Article

 Upcoming EventsView Events